Season: Elliptical Earth orbit

+Angular size of the Sun at Earth's orbital periapsis called perihelion (max./closest, 2. to 5.
+January) and at apoapsis called aphelion (min./furthest, 3. to 6.
+July).
+The resulting 7% difference in solar intensity does not overpower geographic factors of climate, with seasons staying more moderate on the Southern Hemisphere due to having less landmass.

 Compared to axial parallelism and axial tilt, other factors contribute little to seasonal temperature changes.
 The seasons are not the result of the variation in Earth's distance to the Sun because of its elliptical orbit.
 In fact, Earth reaches perihelion (the point in its orbit closest to the Sun) in January, and it reaches aphelion (the point farthest from the Sun) in July, so the slight contribution of orbital eccentricity opposes the temperature trends of the seasons in the Northern Hemisphere.
 In general, the effect of orbital eccentricity on Earth's seasons is a 7% variation in sunlight received.

 Orbital eccentricity can influence temperatures, but on Earth, this effect is small and is more than counteracted by other factors; research shows that the Earth as a whole is actually slightly warmer when farther from the Sun.
 This is because the Northern Hemisphere has more land than the Southern, and land warms more readily than sea.

 Any noticeable intensification of southern winters and summers due to Earth's elliptical orbit is mitigated by the abundance of water in the Southern Hemisphere.